-I was working as a reporter for a small research and publishing company owned by Britain’s “The Economist” group.
-My job was to analyze what was happening in Eastern Europe and to recommend how our readers – mainly large multinational corporations – could take advantage of recent political events.
+I was working as a reporter for a small research and publishing company owned by Britain’s “The Economist” group called "Business International."
+My job was to analyze what was happening in Eastern Europe and to recommend how our readers – mainly large multinational corporations – could take advantage of the recent political upheavals.

-Indeed, looking back on those days from more than a quarter century, almost no one had foreseen the domino-like fall of Communism throughout Eastern Europe in 1989.
+Indeed, looking back on those days from 30 years ago now, almost no one had foreseen the domino-like fall of Communism throughout Eastern Europe in 1989.
 That fact imparted a sense of awe over the unfolding of history that we were all feeling.

 By the spring of 1990, the whole region, including Romania, was now considered to be “safely democratic.”
 Indeed, the future was looking pretty good, and even the weather was starting to cooperate.
 My girlfriend at the time, Delia, suggested we take a trip somewhere to relax over a long weekend.
 We looked through a list of cheap flights from Vienna and opted for Romanian airline Tarom’s service to Bucharest.

 It was a relatively exotic choice, as very few tourists were yet traveling to Romania.
-We reasoned that we had spent so much time writing about the anti-Communist revolutions that it was time to pay a visit in the region and see how they were progressing.
-Besides, we thought, Bucharest must lovely in springtime.
+We reasoned that we had spent so much time writing about the anti-Communist revolutions that it was time to pay a visit to the region and see how they were progressing.
+Besides, we thought, Bucharest must be lovely in springtime.
 Our departure date was set for Wednesday, June 13.